 Key Results: What Changed for the Client

-After implementing "Varta," the organization gained capabilities that simply did not exist before:
+After implementing the system, the organization gained capabilities that simply did not exist before:

-A single database instead of dozens of scattered files.
-A consolidated report across the entire organization is generated in seconds, not days.
+A single database instead of scattered files.
+A consolidated report across the entire organization is generated from current data.
 Data is not duplicated and does not conflict.

 The timetable is maintained automatically.
-Operators no longer fill in thousands of rows manually.
+Operators no longer fill in rows manually.
 Statuses are mapped to timetable marks according to rules configured by the administrator.
-Errors decreased by an order of magnitude.

-Documents are generated instantly.
-The daily report that previously took 2-3 hours is now generated in seconds.
+Documents are generated automatically.
+The daily report is generated from system data.
 One button click – and you have a ready DOCX file.

 Transparency and control.
 Complete audit trail, RBAC with 30+ permissions, three levels of data isolation.
 Management knows exactly who did what and when within the system.